 Now, May 2020 we finally have a beautiful house with just under an acre, along with a lovely little stone barn and a studio/workshop in the garden.
 We have moved just over the border from Dorset to Somerset, a county I really love and with which I have historical family connections.
 The field is a blank canvas and there is so much to do, starting with rabbit-proof fencing as we are over-run with the little critters.
 We arrived in late February, just in time for the bare root planting season and have been working extremely hard to set up – without any external distractions, being in lockdown due to the Corona Virus pandemic.

-I finally hope to achieve my ambition of becoming a flower farmer/florist, growing and selling eco-friendly, foam-free British flowers.
-Wish me luck.
+I finally hope to achieve my ambition of becoming a flower grower selling eco-friendly, foam-free British flowers.

 Due to the mild autumn there are still many sloes to be found and what better use than to make some lovely warming ruby red sloe gin.
 There is still just time to make some for the Christmas holiday and this is my recipe, with apologies for the mix of metric and imperial measurements but this is how it was given to me and it works.